awslabs/flexible-snapshot-proxy/Memory.md

-The memory utilization of ebs.py depends on several factors - type of command, size of instance, and size of snapshot/volume.
+The memory utilization of flexible-snapshot-proxy depends on several factors - type of command, size of instance, and size of snapshot/volume.
 It is designed to auto-scale the concurrency based on available resources and spread the workload across many child processes and threads, with each child typically consuming a fixed amount of memory for large data movement operations.

 This is a breakdown of operations by type, and profiled requirements for each type.

-The first step in all commands that read from the EBS Direct API - today, that is every command except "getfroms3" and "upload" - is building an index of all snapshot blocks that ebs.py will be operating on.
+The first step in all commands that read from the EBS Direct API - today, that is every command except "getfroms3" and "upload" - is building an index of all snapshot blocks that flexible-snapshot-proxy will be operating on.
 We build this index using ListSnapshotBlocks (single snapshot, used for list/copy/download type operations) or ListChangedBlocks (delta between two snapshots of the same lineage, used for diff, sync type operations) API calls.

 The index contains metadata about all allocated blocks in the snapshot, and the overall memory requirement for the index is approximately 420 bytes per block.
 The actual entry size is 268 bytes per block, but there is overhead in maintaining a dictionary and related objects.
 The measured values below show **real** memory utilization of the entire script for "list"/"diff", including the index and all overhead.